ngurnard/f1tenth_vision/SUBMISSION.md

 FP32 inference time (ms): 1.6583s

 You should time only the inference part and average out at least 100 inference cycles.

+Lower precision floating point formats such as FP16 (in comparison to FP32) require less memory, enabling the training and deployment of larger neural networks.
+Additionally, they require less memory bandwidth which speeds up data transfer operations.
+Finally, math operations run much faster in reduced precision, especially on GPUs with Tensor Core support for that precision